-The Factors That Determine How Often You Should Brush Your Beard
+Deciding How Often You Should Brush And Comb Your Beard

 Every man is different, so there is no one right answer to this question.
-As a general guideline, brushing your beard once a day is a good place to start.
-But this isn’t always the case.
+You’ve got the general guidelines above, but this isn’t always the case.
 How often a man should brush his beard depends on a variety of factors.

 Your hair’s texture plays a vital role in how often your hair needs to be brushed to look and feel its best.
 Straight beards are generally thinner, and can, therefore, be harder to keep from tangling.
 This is particularly obvious when you’re out and about on a windy day.